AidanKeano/aruba_central_exporter/README.md

   		-v
 			Enable verbose mode - prints HTTP status code and response headers to the terminal

 If no configuration file is specified then the default of exporter_config.yaml will be assumed.
-The application reads the necessary credentials and configuration options from this file, and also writes the new token values to the file (as each access token expires after 2 hours)
+The application reads the necessary credentials and configuration options from this file, and also uses the credentials to obtain acess tokens with the OAuth2.0 Grant Mechanism.

 <h4>exporter_config.yaml</h4>

 	arubaEndpoint: "https://apigw-eucentral3.central.arubanetworks.com/"
-	arubaTokens:
+	arubaUser:
-	  - arubaAccessToken: "aruba-access-token-goes-here"
+	  - user: "aruba-application-user-goes-here"
-	  - arubaRefreshToken: "aruba-refresh-token-goes-here"
+	  - password: "aruba-application-user-goes-here"
 	arubaApplicationCredentials:
 	  - clientId: "aruba-application-client-id-goes-here"
 	  - clientSecret: "aruba-application-client-secret-goes-here"
+	  - customerId: "aruba-customer-id-goes-here"
 	exporterConfig:
 	  - exporterEndpoint: "/metrics"
 	  - exporterPort: ":8080"

 The arubaEndpoint, exporterEndpoint and exporterPort values should also be amended to fit the required configuration.